Are You a New Landlord? You’ll Benefit From Having a Team of Pros Help You

 Your maintenance crew

 Keeping your property in good repair is your responsibility.
-Even if you’re “handy,” let an electrician, plumber, or roofer handle the big jobs.
+Even if you’re “handy,” let an insured electrician, plumber, or roofer handle the big jobs.
 By the way, cleaning up after a tenant who trashes your unit is not an insurance claim.

 You’re a business owner now.
 There are taxes and license fees to be paid on time, and there’s a big difference between doing your personal taxes and doing a business return.
 Professional help can get it all done correctly.